gosukiwi/katar/README.md

     <?php echo 'Now I don\'t want to use Katar, I just use PHP'; ?>

+    {>
+        @this is escaped code, everything inside the escape tags won't get processed by Katar.
+    }>

 # Usage
 Katar is the main class for using the library, when instantiating it you need to provide a folder path, Katar will save all cached files there, once Katar is